Written by Bryan Treleaven, photos from CYC collection

 Olympic gold medal in the Lightweight Sharpie class by Peter Mander and Jack Cropp at Melbourne in 1956.
 Seen here sailing Jest, their Olympic boat, close hauled in Lyttleton Harbour.
 (Give a Man a Boat, P. Mander, B. O'Neill 1964)

-The Christchurch Yacht Club is embedded in so much of the history and development of boats and sailing activities, that it is impossible for this story to capture even a tiny bit of the significance of the Christchurch Yacht Club in New Zealand sailing, including the now almost expected success of our New Zealand international yachtsmen and women.
+The Christchurch Yacht Club is embedded in so much of the history and development of boats and sailing activities, that it is impossible to capture even a tiny bit of the significance of the Christchurch Yacht Club to yachting in New Zealand, a legacy which, in part extends to the now almost expected success of our New Zealand international yachtsmen and women.

-New Zealand’s very first entry to sailing in the Olympic Games occurred at the 1956 Melbourne Games, where two Christchurch Yacht Club members, Peter Mander and Jack Cropp won an Olympic Gold Medal, the ultimate achievement in World Sport.
+New Zealand’s very first entry to sailing in the Olympic Games occurred at the 1956 Melbourne Games, where two Christchurch Yacht Club members, Peter Mander and Jack Cropp were the first New Zealanders to win an Olympic Gold Medal in Sailing.

 Numerous members of the Club, have continued this sailing success with National, International, and Olympic Games, and Americas Cup achievements worldwide, much to the delight of the sailing community.

-The maritime heritage of the estuary in the younger years of the Christchurch Yacht Club, played a large part in the early settlement of Canterbury.
-The main channel or outlet to the sea, was a deep water channel between Shag Rock and Cave Rock, with the jetty beside Cave Rock (Still there today with a restaurant trading on it) being one of the many jetties for discharging cargo from the numerous coastal traders, that dared sail into the estuary with their cargo, for the ever growing city of Christchurch.
+The maritime heritage of the estuary in the younger years early days of the Christchurch Yacht Club, played a large part in the early settlement of Canterbury.
+The main outlet to the sea was a deep water channel between Shag Rock and Cave Rock, with the jetty beside Cave Rock (Still there today with a restaurant trading on it) being one of the many jetties for discharging cargo from the numerous coastal traders that dared sail into the estuary with their cargo for the ever growing city of Christchurch.

 There was a large and thriving boat building industry along the foreshores of the estuary and up the Heathcote River to and beyond Radley Rd Bridge, and also the Avon River beyond New Brighton.